arestrom/intertidal/README.md

 from mobile devices.

 The **Storoge** folder contains sql scripts to create the central shellfish database.
-It also contains sql scripts to create annual database views that can be used to visualize spatial data for any given year in QGIS.
+It also contains SQL scripts to create annual database views that can be used to visualize spatial data for any given year in QGIS.
 This is also a good place to store QGIS project files (.qgz or .qgs).